How Cash Buyers Calculate Offers: Full Transparency

 Ever wonder why cash offers seem low compared to market value?
 Or why two cash buyers give you different offers for the same property?

 This guide pulls back the curtain on how cash buyers calculate their offers.
-Understanding their math helps you evaluate offers, negotiate effectively, and maximize what you net from the sale.
+Whether you're selling in Indianapolis, Raleigh-Durham, or Orlando, understanding their math helps you evaluate offers, negotiate effectively, and maximize what you net from the sale.

 The Basic Formula